nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ### FA2 Permission Policies and Configuration

-Often proposed token standards specify either a single policy (like allowances in ERC-20) or multiple non-compatible policies (like ERC-777 which has both allowances and operators APIs; two versions of the transfer entry point, one which invokes sender/receiver hooks and one which does not).
+Often proposed token standards specify either a single policy (e.g. allowances in ERC-20) or multiple non-compatible policies (e.g. ERC-777 which has both allowance and operator APIs and two versions of the transfer entry point, one which invokes sender/receiver hooks and one which does not).

-FA2 implementation may use different permission policies to define who can initiate a transfer and who can receive tokens.
-The particular permission policy defines the semantics (logic which defines if a transfer operation permitted or not) and MAY require additional data (like operators and allowances).
-If permission policy requires additional data, it also requires configuration API to manage that data.
+FA2 offers an a set of *permission policies* by which to define who can initiate a transfer, how much can be transferred, and who can receive tokens.

+A particular permission policy defines the semantics (logic which defines if a transfer operation permitted or not) and MAY require additional data (like operators and allowances).
+If the permission policy requires additional data, it also requires the standard configuration API to manage that data.

 This specification defines a set of standard configuration APIs.
-The concrete implementation of FA2 token contract MUST support one of the standard config APIs, which can be discovered by FA2 token contract clients such as wallets.
-For more details see description of `Get_permissions_policy` entry point.
+The concrete implementation of FA2 token contract MUST support one of the standard configuration APIs, which can be discovered by FA2 token contract clients such as wallets.
+For greater detail, see description of `Get_permissions_policy` entry point.

 `permission_policy_config` type defines all standard config APIs.
 The particular implementation of FA2 token contract MAY extend one of the standard configuration